idleroamer/goqface/README.md

 ## Initialization

 The initialization sequence starts by `DBusAdapter` `export`ing an object to bus from `service process`.
 Then on the `client process`, given the bus name of service is known (achieved automatically by [Object Management](#Object-Management)), `DBusProxy` attempts to fetch all properties upon `ConnectToRemoteObject` call.
-Afterward the status of the connection to the service can be checked by the conventional [ready property](#ready-property)].
+Afterward the status of the connection to the service can be checked by the conventional [ready property](#ready-property).
 On a successful connection the `DBusProxy` is able to call `DBusAdapter` methods and listen to its signals and in turn inform the registered [`observers`](#observers).

 ![Initial Sequence](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.github.com/idleroamer/goqface/master/assets/initial-adapter-proxy-sequence.puml)